-- 1. Insert the ignition key, turn the switch to OFF position and hold in OFF position while removing the key. - 2.
-When the ignition is turned to the ON position the OFF light illuminates briefly, momentarily shuts off and then turns back on.
+1. Insert the ignition key, turn the switch to OFF position and hold in OFF position while removing the key.

+2. When the ignition is turned to the ON position the OFF light illuminates briefly, momentarily shuts off and then turns back on.
 This indicates that the passenger airbag is deactivated.

-WARNING: If the light fails to illuminate when the passenger air bag switch is in the OFF position and the ignition switch is in ON, have the passenger air bag switch serviced at your Ford or Lincoln-Mercury dealer immediately.
+WARNING: If the light fails to illuminate when the passenger air bag switch is in the OFF position and the ignition switch is in ON, contact your authorized dealer as soon as possible.